tdilauro/Simplified-wiki/DRM-Autodiscovery.md

 An Adobe ID can have at most six device IDs associated with it.
 An attempt to register a seventh device will fail.
 Unfortunately edge cases mean patrons frequently reach the device limit with one or two devices.

 We need a way to clear all the device IDs from an existing Adobe ID.
+The patron will have to re-register their devices, but under this system that happens automatically, and the patron's access to books will be preserved.

 If all else fails, a client needs a way to wipe out its Adobe ID and get a brand new one.
+This will mean the patron loses access to previously borrowed books.

 ## Sony URMS